Debt Help Scotland

 If you want to learn more about whether a Trust Deed is a good idea, call Trust Deed Scotland on 0141 221 0999 for tailored debt advice today.

 Your Trust Deed monthly payments are calculated using your disposable income.
-Your disposable income is a figure based on a deduction of your essential living costs and offsetting this against your income.
-The amount left over is the amount of money that you have left to pay your creditors.
+Your disposable income is a figure based on a deduction of your essential living costs that are offsettagainst your income.
+The amount left over is the amount of money that you have left to pay the people you owe money to (your creditors).

-When you apply for a Trust Deed in Scotland or Debt Payment Programme, your essential living costs include your priority debts such as your mortgage, or rent commitments and other priorities such as utility bills and council tax.
+When you apply for a formal debt solution ibn Scotland, your essential living costs include your priority debts such as your mortgage, or rent commitments and other priorities such as utility bills and council tax.

 Allowances are given for childcare, travel expenses, car finance and other essential expenditures are included such as food and even lifestyle costs such as haircuts and hobbies.